S-R-HUB/Business-Insights-360/README.md

 They have expanded their business and tried to make their presence in some new regions but have faced huge loss due to decisions taken based on customer feedback and surveys.
 The objective is to provide detailed insights based on real time data from the previous fiscal years.

+## Dashboard Views:

-Finance View: Provides detailed insights of all the P&L metrics/ KPIs against the benchmarks for different fiscal years Sales View: Gives the data about how customers are performing in terms of Net Sales, COGS, Gross Margin Marketing View: Shows the performance of different products grouped in categories and segments in terms of Net Profit Supply Chain View: Shows the inventory status and gives the difference between forecast quantity and actual quantity sold and Forecast Accuracy
+1. Finance View: Provides detailed insights of all the P&L metrics/ KPIs against the benchmarks for different fiscal years
+2. Sales View: Gives the data about how customers are performing in terms of Net Sales, COGS, Gross Margin
+3. Marketing View: Shows the performance of different products grouped in categories and segments in terms of Net Profit
+4. Supply Chain View: Shows the inventory status and gives the difference between forecast quantity and actual quantity sold and Forecast Accuracy
-Executive View: Shows the market share among competitors in various subzone.
+5. Executive View: Shows the market share among competitors in various subzone.
 Also shows the top N customers and products in terms of Gross Margin & Revenue Contribution

-Technology Stack
+## Technology Stack
 SQL
 Power Query
 PowerBI Desktop